helenahartmann/awesome-PhD/README.md

 - [NOTION](http://notion.so/): I've said it before and I'll say it again - Notion is the best application there is to keep all your PhD mess in one place.
 - [TRELLO](https://trello.com/): Trello helps you stay organized and work together with others by letting you create lists about anything you want.

+### Podcasts

+- [ACROSS THE AGES](https://anchor.fm/acrosstheages): An English podcast delving "into the history of a chosen subject, spanning from way back when, all the way up to some time ago".
+- [BRAINFLICKS](https://brainflicks.podigee.io/): A German podcast about psychology in movies.
+- [DEAR GRAD STUDENT](https://www.deargradstudent.com/): An English podcast "to celebrate, commiserate, and support one another through grad school".
+- [EVERYTHING HERTZ](https://everythinghertz.com/): An English podcast about methodology and scientific life.
+- [HONEST ACADEMIA](https://anchor.fm/honest-academia): An English podcast from two grad students discussing navigating academia.
+- [PLANTHROPOLOGY](https://www.planthropologypod.com/): An English podcast "about humans who love plants & why you should love plants too".
+- [SCIENCE SHEROES](https://sciencesheroes.letscast.fm/): A German podcast about women and non-binary people in science.

 ### Presentation